Apple Pay

 }

-Native iOS App Integration
+Native iOS app integration

 If you're building a native iOS application with Apple Pay, you need to create a custom Apple Pay Payment Processing Certificate.
 This certificate allows your app to decrypt Apple Pay tokens and process payments through MONEI.